stcmsk/vpn/README.md

 Thats all!
 You can make users, give him keys and use.
 ### WireGuard
 After script finish you need to go on the admin WEB for make user keys. \
-Go to address http://Youre server IP:51821/ \
+Go to address `http://Youre server IP:51821` \
-Use password what you ser in string ..PASSWORD.. in script.
+Use password what you ser in string `PASSWORD` in script.
 ### Speedtest
 For test youre internet speed i add in script speedtest. \
 Jast enter in command line: `speedtest`